NabajitBhadury/Blog-Project/README.md

 ## 🚀 Introduction

-Welcome to **TechBlogs**, an open-source blog website crafted by Nabajit Bhadury.
+Welcome to **Blog-Project**, an open-source blog website crafted by Nabajit Bhadury.
 Dive into a collaborative space where tech enthusiasts unite to share their insights on cutting-edge topics.

 ## 🛠️ Getting Started